AidanDelaney/AidanDelaney.github.io/2016DiagramsHaskellTutorial.md

 * The Diagrams EDSL is straightforward and useful.
 * Diagrams and Haskell supports refactoring.
     - a.k.a. exploring the data visualisation.

+## Takeaways

+1. Declarative drawing of diagrams allows separation of concerns.
+2. Declarative drawing assists in rapid prototyping of visualisation.

 # References